 Older people are among the groups at highest risk as the coronavirus spreads, with higher fatality and hospitalization rates.
 When the pandemic hit, residential care settings for older people became dangerous hotspots of infection because of facilities’ lack of protocols and limited staff.

-To care for patients and caregivers, the latter need to be properly trained on how to handle cases and have protective equipment, safe protocols, and enough staff.
+To care for patients and caregivers, the latter need to be properly trained on handling cases and have protective equipment, safe protocols, and enough staff.
 Is therefore essential to reinforce home care and access to telecare.

 To learn more, see the video of our webinar, “Continuity of Home Care and Telecare Services for Olver Adults in the era of COVID-19″

-Which of these changes do you think will have the most momentum in the future?
+Which changes do you think will have the most momentum in the future?
 Leave us a comment in the section below.